 This note describes the situation for compiling aggregates in the Main Economic Indicators (MEI) database.
-Aggregates in the MEI include:
+Aggregates in the MEI are, wherever possible, always the latest composition (unless stated otherwise in the accompanying notes to the subject area) and include:

 Aggregates are available for the following subjects: Industrial Production; Manufacturing; Construction; Permits Issued for Dwellings; Composite Leading Indicators; Confidence Indicators; Passenger Cars; Retail Trade; Price Indices; Hourly Earnings, Labour Statistics; Monetary Aggregates; Balance of Payments; and International Trade.
 The OECD compiles OECD, OECD-Europe and G7 aggregates, whereas aggregates for the European Union and Euro area are provided by the relevant European authorities (namely Eurostat or the European Central Bank).

 The MEI database aims to provide as long a time series as possible for aggregates, which requires long country time series for each subject.
 However, a special case exists for transition economies (the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Slovakia and Slovenia), where a cut-off has been set at 1990 for these country's contributions to aggregates.
 In fact, for many subjects, data may only be available from 1995 onwards for these countries.
 Aggregates which go further back than these dates therefore will not include the countries listed.
 In all cases the online subject metadata will provide full details.

 In practice, the time series length and country composition of each aggregate will differ by subject depending on the length of time series available for countries and whether the relevant series (or a close proxy) exists.
 Estimations are performed by the secretariat, in a small number of cases, to ensure the above principles are adhered to as best as possible and to enable long time series to be produced for each subject.